ScopeLift/umbra-protocol/contracts/README.md

 Contract development uses the OpenZeppelin tools and test framework.
 All are installed and exercised via `npm`.
 Development has been tested with:

 * node.js v12.16.1 or later
-* npm 6.13.4 or later
+* yarn 1.22.0 or later

 ### Usage

-From the current working directory, run `npm install`.
+From the current working directory, run `yarn install`.
 Afterwards run:

-* `npm run compile` — To compile all contracts
+* `yarn compile` — To compile all contracts
-* `npm run test` — To run all tests
+* `yarn test` — To run all tests

 To deploy to Ropsten, you'll need to create a `.env` file with the following: